Sowfia28/CalmApp-Sentiment-Analyzer/README.md

 ## 📌 Project Summary

-This project was developed as part of the *Applied AI for Managers* course at the University at Buffalo.
+This project was developed as part of the *Applied AI for Managers* course at the University at Buffalo by Sowfia Syed Abuthaheer, Keerthi Nagalaapati, Thanis Annal Jenifer Kennedy.
 It uses state-of-the-art NLP models to classify and summarize user reviews from the Calm meditation app, enabling actionable business insights.

 **Key Features:**
 - Sentiment classification (Positive/Negative) using BERT